 \subsection{Our results}

-By utilizing parity check matrices, we present an explicit construction of binary linear LRCs based on the intersection subspace with minimum distance $d\geq6$ and locality $r=2^b$, when $r+1$ divides $n$.
+This paper focuses on a single-node failure problem of LRCs.
+We consider binary linear LRCs of which all local repair groups have uniform size $r + 1$ and are pairwise disjoint, i.e., $(r + 1)|n$.
+Using parity check matrices, we present an explicit construction of binary linear LRCs based on intersection subspaces with minimum distance $d\geq6$ and locality $r=2^b$.
 These intersection subspaces are designed by the direct sum of subspaces.
-Those LRCs turn out to be optimal in terms of the bound in~\eqref{eq:3}.
+Our LRCs turned out to be $k$-optimal in terms of the bound~\eqref{eq:3}.
 Precisely speaking, the following results are obtained.